Flatulence: Entertainment

-Historical comment on the ability to fart at will is observed as early as Saint Augustine's The City of God (5th century A.D.).
-Augustine mentions men who "have such command of their bowels, that they can break wind continuously at will, so as to produce the effect of singing".
+Historical comment on the ability to fart at will is observed as early as Saint Augustine's City of God (5th century AD).
+Augustine mentions "people who produce at will without any stench such rhythmical sounds from their fundament that they appear to be making music even from that quarter."
 Intentional passing of gas and its use as entertainment for others appear to have been somewhat well known in pre-modern Europe, according to mentions of it in medieval and later literature, including Rabelais.

 Le Pétomane ("the Fartomaniac") was a famous French performer in the 19th century who, as well as many professional farters before him, did flatulence impressions and held shows.
 The performer Mr. Methane carries on le Pétomane's tradition today.
 Also, a 2002 fiction film Thunderpants revolves around a boy named Patrick Smash who has an ongoing flatulence problem from the time of his birth.

 Since the 1970s, farting has increasingly been featured in film, especially comedies such as Blazing Saddles and Scooby-Doo.

-Religion

-In Islam, flatulence, if audible or odorous, invalidates wudu (ablution or ritual purity), if the person who passed gas suffers from OCD about passing wind.
-However, in normal cases, flatulence, even if inaudible and odorless, nullifies ritual ablution if the person is certain that he had passed gas.
+In the popular adult animated series South Park characters sometimes watch a show-within-a-show called "The Terrance and Phillip Show" whose humor primarily revolves around flatulence.

 Personal experiences

 People find other peoples' flatus unpleasant, but are unfazed by, and may even enjoy, the scent of their own.
 While there has been little research carried out upon the subject, some speculative guesses have been made as to why this might be so.
 For example, one explanation for this phenomenon is that people are very familiar with the scent of their own flatus, and that survival in nature may depend on the detection of and reaction to foreign scents.

+Some people have eproctophilia, the fetish of flatulence, finding sexual gratification and pleasure from either the sound of the gas, smells from the gas, feeling of the gas, some combination of the three, or all three.